Who doesn’t like waterfalls?

 The hike here is very muddy and slippery and can get dangerous at times.
 The initial trail is a steep descent, but as soon as the descent ends, the hike from there is even, and you get to enjoy the natural ambiance of the forest.

 The hiking trail ends after 20 minutes, after which you would have to go across a river that would take you straight to the mouth of the waterfall.
+There is a boulder field at the end.
 Crossing the river is relatively easy and should be no trouble.

 This part of the Panama waterfalls is located in Cordillera and part of the Rio Bregue River.
 You may need assistance from the locals to get to this waterfall.